 An asset tag is a type of label that is placed on physical products to help companies track their movement within the company.
 They can come in many different materials and styles.
 Many are affixed to equipment to identify it for tracking, inventory, and accountability purposes.

-What are barcode asset tags?
+What are barcode labels/asset tags?

 What types of barcode asset tags are available?

 Barcode label construction is a way to segment barcode asset tags.
 Your application and environment should dictate what asset tag construction will work best in your application.
 Proper qualification will ensure your barcode asset tag will survive the environment to which it will be exposed.
 For example, an office environment is most likely going to require a versatile plastic barcode label that can conform around curves, whereas a more rugged asset tag can be used in a manufacturing environment.
 The ID Experts at Metalcraft can assist you with this process.
 Contact us at email@example.com for more details.

 How to choose the best barcode asset labels